Types of Damages Available in Personal Injury Cases

-Trying to calculate how much a personal injury claim is worth can be complicated.
+Trying to calculate how much an injury claim is worth can be complicated.
 If you have questions, you might want to seek legal advice before settling your claim.
 Once you settle a personal injury claim, you cannot demand more money for your injuries.

 Even if you discover you were underpaid or have injuries and damages you were not aware of when you settled the case, you released the parties from further liability when you signed the settlement agreement.

 Before you settle your injury claim, make sure that you receive compensation for all types of damages available in a personal injury case.

 Table of Contents

 What Types of Damages Are Recoverable in Personal Injury Cases?

 A personal injury claim can arise from a variety of situations.
 Personal injury cases can involve car accidents, medical malpractice, slip and fall accidents, defective products, dog bites, and countless other situations.
 The following damages are generally available in most personal injury cases.

 You may incur a variety of financial losses because of an injury caused by another party.
 Your financial losses are considered economic damages.
 Examples of economic damages in a personal injury case include: